 Failure to Appear is a criminal charge that carries significant penalties.
-If you mistakenly missed the court date, or if you had a legitimate reason for missing, a Virginia criminal attorney may be able to help you clear the arrest warrant if you act quickly.
+If you mistakenly missed the court date, or if you had a legitimate reason for missing, a NoVa criminal attorney may be able to help you clear the arrest warrant if you act quickly.

 Although police are not generally actively searching for people with a bench warrant, you can be arrested at any time–most commonly after a routine traffic stop.
 Once you are picked up, it is much more difficult to avoid the consequences of a contempt of court charge.

 If you skip a court date for a misdemeanor charge, your failure to appear charge will be considered a misdemeanor.
 Misdemeanor failure to appear is punishable by a maximum of one year in jail and up to $2,500 in fines.
 A Virginia felony failure to appear charge may result in $2,500 in fines and one to five years in jail.